John Block (New Mexico politician): Abortion and assisted suicide

 Block has said, "I believe in the right to life from conception to natural death."
 His position has been reported as opposing abortion.

 Second Amendment

 Block supports Constitutional Carry (Permitless Carry) legislation and opposes legislation that “would restrict New Mexicans’ rights to own and carry a firearm.”

 Education

 Block believes in dismantling the New Mexico Public Education Department and instead empowering decision-making in the individual school districts.

 Taxation

 In 2025, Representative John Block introduced House Bill 45, proposing a 3.75% excise tax on renewable energy production to fund the Severance Tax Permanent Fund.

 Personal life

-Block is openly gay, a Christian, and is of Hispanic and Native American descent.
+Block is openly gay, Christian, and is of Hispanic and Native American descent.

 Block attended the January 6 United States Capitol attack in 2021.
 However, he maintains that he did not enter any restricted areas.
 When reached for comment, the FBI informed media outlets that they could neither confirm nor deny that Block was being investigated.